Magnecor RACE WIRES:

 Excessive oil from leaking valve cover draining into spark plug holes and filling up to the bottom seals of extended multi-part plastic spark plug connectors can cause the bottom seals to un-glue themselves from the plastic extension tubes when the connectors are removed.
 The only real cure for this problem is to replace the leaking valve cover gaskets.
 Generally, if there is no crazed arcing tracks over the plastic extension tubes, the oil-soaked connectors can be re-used if you are able to re-glue (with RTV silicone adhesive) the detached seals to the end of the plastic extension tubes after the seals and tubes have been thoroughly cleaned with grease removing cleaner (do not soak them in a solvent), and as much as possible of the old RTV is removed.
 You can also send for new seals if the detached seals are too swollen.
 Alternatively, you can send the wires to Magnecor for new seals to be re-glued onto the extension tubes —please leave it to us to clean off the oil.
 Evidence of leaking oil is usually obvious on the spark plug connectors.

-The over-use of silicone dielectric grease placed inside extended multi-part plastic spark plug connectors can cause them to pop off spark plugs.
-All too often (particularly on engines notorious for moisture accumulation in spark plug holes) we see so much grease stuffed into the connectors that virtually no room is left for the spark plug tops.
-Only a film of grease should to be applied at the mouth of the connectors’ bottom seals to help prevent moisture seepage.
-Unfortunately, the heat from the spark plug porcelain will eventually cause the grease to run out of the seals, so it needs to be applied on a regular basis it your vehicle is driven in the rain for long periods of time or you live in an area (such as near the sea) where condensation accumulates all over the engine without it raining.
+All too often, when wires are sent to us for evaluation (particularly on engines notorious for moisture accumulation in spark plug holes) we see far too much grease stuffed into the spark plug connectors.
+Always keep in mind that grease cannot be compressed, and there’s no room in a spark plug connector for too much grease and the spark plug as well.
+Only a film of grease should be applied at the mouth of a multi-part plastic connectors’ bottom seal or at the base of the spark plug’s insulator to help prevent moisture seepage.
+Unfortunately, the heat from the spark plug porcelain will eventually cause the grease to seep out of the seals, so it needs to be applied on a regular basis it your vehicle is driven in the rain for long periods of time or you live in an area (such as near the sea) where condensation accumulates all over the engine without it raining.
 It is important that only silicone dielectric grease is used for this purpose, as other greases can become conductive.
+Realistically, it’s better not to use silicone grease at all in spark plug connectors unless you know there is a moisture problem with your engine.

 Fitting spark plug boots too close to 1,500 degrees F (815 degrees C) plus headers (exhaust manifolds, extractors) and turbocharger plumbing is another problem encountered on modified production engines.
 Some header aftermarket designs make it impossible to fit spark plug wires without the spark plug boot touching the header.
 Currently, the best silicone rubber spark plug boots are limited to 600 degrees F (316 degrees C), and ceramic boots don’t really help because they need to use rubber seals to prevent arcing.
 Various fiberglass covers can help, but in extreme situations where there is little or no airflow, the fiberglass can almost reach the temperature of the heat source, and for this reason, tight fitting fiberglass sleeves over the cable jacket are virtually useless for heat protection.